Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 In the previous steps, you implemented login for your app.
 Now you need a way to log users out of your application and remove the user sessions from Asgardeo.

-Add the following snippet to enable logout from a secured page.

 When the user initiates the logout, the local authenticated application session is cleared and the session in Asgardeo is terminated.

+Add the following snippet to enable logout.
 ```html
 <form action="logout?SAML2.HTTPBinding=HTTP-POST" method="get">
     <input type="submit" value="Log Out">
 </form>
 ```

-See the [Asgardeo Tomcat SAML Agent documentation](https://github.com/asgardeo/asgardeo-tomcat-saml-agent#how-it-works) for more information on how it works.
+See the [Asgardeo Tomcat SAML Agent documentation](https://github.com/asgardeo/asgardeo-tomcat-saml-agent#how-it-works) for more information.